Substance Abuse vs Addiction – What’s the difference?

 Substance Abuse, simply put, is the use of any substance in a manner for which it is not intended and/or amounts which are excessive and chronic.
-Examples include using pain medication to feel pleasure or euphoria, as well as binge drinking alcohol.
-However, in the abuse phase a person can understand that there is a problem and can stop using.
+Examples include taking prescription pain medication for the pleasure or euphoria, as well as binge drinking alcohol.
+However, in the abuse phase, a person can understand that there is a problem and can stop using.

 The term addiction implies a more severe form of substance abuse but with accompanying brain injury or damage called dependence.
 The symptoms of addiction can be either physical or mental and are usually a combination of both.
 Most people experience a progression which starts with abuse, then edges into addiction with a mental dependence – that is, the person thinks he or she needs the substance – then finally progresses to the stage in which the person becomes physically dependent.

 Common signs and symptoms of drug/alcohol ABUSE:

 - Neglecting responsibilities at school, work or home (e.g., failing classes, skipping work, neglecting your children) because of drug/alcohol use.

 - Intermittent and erratic mood swings.

 - Incidents of putting yourself in dangerous situations or engaging in risky behaviors such as driving while on drugs or alcohol, using dirty needles or having unprotected sex.

 - Legal troubles such as arrests for possession, disorderly conduct, driving under the influence or stealing to support a drug habit.

 - Problems with interpersonal relationships, such as fights with your partner or family members, an unhappy boss or the loss of friends.

 Common signs and symptoms of drug/alcohol ADDICTION: